NATURAL ALTERNATIVES TO CORTISONE: Drug-free Strategies to Clear InflammationDr. Zoltan P. Rona, MD, M.Sc. August 15, 2018

 “Nearly all men die of their medicines, not of their diseases.” – J.B.
 Moliere, French playwright

-The massive heart attack which took the life of former finance minister, Jim Flaherty, on April 10 has focused public attention on the potential dangers of prednisone.
+The massive heart attack which took the life of former finance minister, Jim Flaherty, on April 10, 2014 brought renewed public attention to the potential dangers of prednisone.
 Back in January 2013, in response to increasing public concern about Flaherty’s bloated appearance and facial redness, a spokesman for the minister had stated: “Minister Flaherty is undergoing treatment for a non-life-threatening but serious dermatological condition known as Bullous Pemphigoid.
 To help clear up the condition the Minister has been prescribed a steroid called Prednisone.
 This treatment has side effects such as bloating, weight gain, redness in the face, and bouts of sleeplessness.”

 Bullous Pemphigoid is a skin disease which causes the immune system to produce antibodies that attack the body, triggering large painful blisters on the arms, legs, and back.
 The conventional medical treatment utilizes a powerful steroid called Prednisone, which works to clear the lesions from the skin, giving the patient relief from discomfort, pain, and itching.